ssvlabs/ssv-network/README.md

 ### Step 3: Verify implementation contract on etherscan (each time after upgrade)
 Open `.openzeppelin/<network>.json` file and find `[impls.<hash>.address]` value which is implementation smart contract address.
-We use [Proxy Upgrade pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies) for smart contracts to have an

-lity to upgrade them later.
+We use [Proxy Upgrade pattern](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies) for smart contracts to have an ability to upgrade them later.
 To deploy the contract we will use a Hardhat script.
 Inside `scripts/` you will find `deploy.ts` file.
 Run this:
 ```sh